 After 37 years in the federal Public Service, Bob retired in 2011.
 In view of his contributions in human resources management, EE and diversity, he received the PSC’s Excellence and Bravo Awards and the Public Service of Canada’s Michelle Comeau HR Leadership Award.
 Bob also received a Certificate of Merit for his contribution to the successful implementation of the Public Service Modernization Act and new Public Service Employment Act.

-In February 2012, the Black Ice Hockey and Sports Hall of Fame Society in Dartmouth, NS at an event on “Reclaiming Our Black Ice Hockey History” recognized Bob for his achievements in and contributions to hockey.
+In February 2012, the Black Ice Hockey and Sports Hall of Fame Society in Dartmouth, NS recognized Bob for his achievements in and contributions to hockey.
 As a former hockey player at Saint Mary’s University, Bob was asked by Dr. Colin Howell, Academic Director, Centre for the Study of Sport and Health, to assist in organizing an international hockey conference (Constructing the Hockey Family: Home, Community, Bureaucracy and Marketplace) that was held at Saint Mary’s in July 2012.
 He subsequently organized and moderated panel discussions on Hockey and The Black Community, Black Ice: A Retrospective on The Colored Hockey League of the Maritimes, and Hockey and The Black Experience.

 Bob continues his passion for hockey and plays in the Ottawa Senior and Kanata Masters Hockey Leagues.
 He is a member of the Ottawa Independent Writers and the North American Society for Sport History.
-In addition, Bob is on the Executive Board of SONAHHR as well as the organization’s Black Ice Project.
+In addition, Bob is on the Executive Board of SONAHHR (Society of North American Hockey Historians and Researchers).
 He is also one of the founding members of the Black Ice Hockey and Sports Hall of Fame Conference in Dartmouth, NS.
-Bob serves as a “family advisor” to aspiring black hockey players and is available as a consultant in the areas of diversity and inclusion, community development and sport, and black hockey history.
+In his spare time, Bob serves as a “family advisor” to aspiring black hockey players.